bright/new-www/content/our-areas/blockchain-development.md

 intro: We are blockchain experts ready to assist you.
 image_our_service: /images/blockchain_development_small.png
 image_alt_our_service: blockchain development
-description: We are a software development company that **specialises in blockchain technology**.
+description_mdx: We are a software development company that **specialises in blockchain technology**.
 Blockchain is a groundbreaking technology that goes far beyond cryptocurrency services.
 Tell us more about your blockchain project and we will let you know how we can help you.